Robert is an anatomy professor at Benedictine University in Lisle, IL.

 - Ischium: the ischial spine is the attachment area for the sacrospinous ligament, which runs from the ischium to the sacrum and adjacent parts of the coccyx and divides the space posterior to the ilium and ischium into upper and lower halves.
 The sacrotuberous ligament encloses this space completely, running from the ischial tuberosity to the sacrum, coccyx, and iliac crest as far superiorly as the posterior superior iliac spine.
 This creates 2 foramina: the greater sciatic foramen, which is bordered by the greater sciatic notch of the ilium superiorly and anteriorly, the sacrospinous ligament inferiorly, and the sacrotuberous ligament posteriorly; and the lesser sciatic foramen, which is bordered by the lesser sciatic notch anteriorly, the sacrospinous ligament superiorly, and the sacrotuberous ligament posteriorly and inferiorly.
 These two foramina are important sites of passage from the pelvis into the gluteal region (for the greater sciatic foramen) and from the gluteal region into the perineum (lesser sciatic foramen).

 - Hip joint: the head of the femur articulates into the acetabulum, which forms a ball-and-socket-style synovial joint.
 Three ligaments (iliofemoral ligament, pubofemoral ligament, ischiofemoral ligament) tightly bind the femoral head and acetabulum together, and the ligament of head of femur attaches the femoral head (at the fovea) to fascia in the acetabular fossa.
-We will not consider this joint further. [we did not focus on these ligaments in my spring 2022 Human Anatomy course]
+We will not consider this joint further. [we did not focus on these ligaments in my fall 2022 Human Anatomy course]

 - Proximal femur: the gluteal muscles attach to the greater trochanter, lesser trochanter, intertrochanteric line, and intertrochanteric crest.
 The greater trochanter is positioned laterally across the neck from the femoral head.
 Seven out of nine gluteal muscle insert onto the greater trochanter.
 The lesser trochanter is positioned posteromedially on the proximal femur just below the neck, and provides an attachment site for the iliopsoas musculature, which we reviewed with the abdomen and pelvis.
 The intertrochanteric line runs between the two trochanters on the anterior and medial surface of the proximal femur, and is continuous with the pectineal line and linea aspera on the posterior aspect of the femur.
 The intertrochanteric crest on the posterior surface of the femur runs directly between the two trochanters and provides attachment area for the quadratus femoris muscles (see below).